Tile Calculator (Floor & Wall Tile Estimator)

 This calculator uses a layout-based method that accounts for full tiles, edge cut tiles, and wastage.
 It produces accurate estimates for rectangular rooms with standard straight-grid layouts.
 The following conditions are outside its scope and require adjustment before ordering.

-- Grout and adhesive quantities — This calculator estimates tile count only.
+- Grout and adhesive quantities — this calculator estimates tile count only.
 Use the Grout Calculator and Tile Adhesive Calculator for those materials.

 Disclaimer: This calculator provides approximate results for planning and estimation purposes only.
 Actual requirements may vary based on site conditions, materials, workmanship, and local building regulations.
 Always consult a qualified engineer, architect, or construction professional before making final decisions.